-SodaStream fizzi vs jet: What they have in common
+SodaStream fizzi vs jet (fountain): What they have in common

 In both models, the sturdy construction from the company ensures that these starter kits are compact and give consistent infusion.
 On each model, there’s a water maker housing, a refillable carbon dioxide cylinder, and a water bottle.
 Both models are non-powered and won’t require batteries or connection to the mains making them eco-friendly.
-They achieve their carbonation from the infusion in the carbon dioxide bottles.
+They’re both non electric.
+They source their carbonation from the infusion in the carbon dioxide bottles.

 How they differ